Student exam guide

 What happens at the end of an exam?

 Once the Invigilator has announced the end of the exam, you should stop writing immediately.
-It is considered misconduct if you keep writing after the Invigilator has asked you to stop and will be reported to the Examination Board.
+It is considered misconduct if you keep writing after the Invigilator has asked you to stop and this will be reported to the Examination Board.

 Make a final check to ensure that your student ID number is on every answer booklet and any additional sheets you have used are securely fastened to your answer book.